dkatina/152-Intro-DS-A/README.md

 **Removing Elements**:
 .remove() is also Linear, becuase once the item is removed, the other items have to slide over to fill in the gaps.
+.pop() is constant, because when removing from the back of the list I don't have to re-order my items.
 **Sorting Elements**:
 .sort(), is based off of the Timsort algorith which is O(n logn)